European Youth Capital - how to apply

-Below you can see a timeline for 2017-2018 selection procedure for the European Youth Capital 2021 competition that illustrates the flow of the process and is indicative for the upcoming years.
+Below you can see an indicative timeline for the European Youth Capital competition that illustrates the flow of the process for each edition.

 At a glance…

-- Launch of the call for applications (November 2017)
+- Launch of the call for applications (October-November each year)

-- First application deadline: submission of concept notes; transfer of application fee of ± 300 euros (January 2018)
+- First application deadline: submission of concept notes; transfer of application fee of ± 300 euros (January next year)

 Documents required for the initial application

 Concept note: A completed concept note form and any documents required therein to be submitted in both PDF and word format.
 Applications will only be accepted if they are complete and completed according to the format requested within the deadline, as this is the only way for the Jury to fully compare candidates.
 If short-listed, the city will have then to fill in an application form for the second round, requiring more detailed information.

 You can take a look at the concept note for the European Youth Capital 2021 competition here.